mrchrisneal/DashPad/docs/web/index.md

 !!! abstract "Important Concepts"
 	- **Purpose:** DashPad-Web turns any tablet into a dedicated, real-time monitoring screen for your servers.
+  	- **Stateless & (Near) Real-Time:** The web interface **has no database**, and is limited to the last hour of gathered data.
+By design, historical graphs are built in your browser, so the device **must remain on with the page in focus for data collection**.
+	- **A Display, Not a Database:** DashPad is a (near) real-time visualization tool, **not a replacement** for a full monitoring stack.
+		- For historical data, robust alerting, and in-depth analysis, you should use DashPad in addition to dedicated solutions like Prometheus/Grafana, or Netdata.
 	- **Security:** DashPad-Web uses a secure proxy for requests to the API container; API keys and credentials are never exposed to the browser.
   	- **Multi-Server:** DashPad-Web can monitor multiple `DashPad-API` instances from a single dashboard.
-  	- **Stateless & (Near) Real-Time:** The web interface has no database, and is limited to the last hour of gathered data.
-Historical graphs are built in your browser, so the device must remain on with the page in focus for data collection.

 !!! tip "In a Hurry?
 Check out the [**Quick Start Guide**](./quick-start.md) for the fastest way to get up and running."